tanishka-git2715/whisper-hi-ft/README.md

 # whisper-hi-ft

-This model is a fine-tuned version of [openai/whisper-small](https://huggingface.co/openai/whisper-small) on the None dataset.
+This model is a fine-tuned version of [openai/whisper-small](https://huggingface.co/openai/whisper-small)

 It achieves the following results on the evaluation set:
 - Loss: 1.0656
 - Wer: 2.9786